bentoml/BentoML/docs/source/integrations/triton.rst

 The benefits Triton Inference Server brings:

-* **Performance enhancement**: Triton Inference Server's concurrent model execution [#concurrent_model_execution]_ enables multiple models to be executed concurrently on the same/multiple GPUs, which significantly improves the overall throughput.
+* **Performance enhancement**: Triton Inference Server's concurrent model execution [#concurrent_model_execution]_ enables models to be executed concurrently on the same/multiple GPUs, with out the IO performance limitations introduced by Python's GIL [#constraints]_.
-  There is no doubt that by simply imlemented in C++, Triton Inference Server triumphs over its Python counterparts in terms of performance and resource utilization as it can take full advantage of the underlying hardware, instead of the limitations of Python's GIL [#constraints]_.

 * **Extensive configuration options**: To go along with its suite of features and optimizations, Triton Inference Server also provides an extensive set of configuration options that can be used to customize models' behaviour, with ability to extend its capabilities.